uchood/django_smart_settings/README.md

 # django_smart_settings
-store and inintialize from settings.py smart setting  with ghrouping, types and deescriptions django >=1.7
+store and initialize from settings.py smart settings with ghrouping, types and descriptions django >=1.7

 # settings.py